Michsior14/ngrx-addons/libs/persist-state/README.md

 ### For feature states

-Remember to add features only once, in any case only the first registration will be used.
+Remember to add features only once, in any case only the last registration will be used.

 ```ts
 import { NgModule } from '@angular/core';